 The Bank’s engagement on retail payments

-Our retail payments engagement forums are vital to inform our work on next generation payments ecosystem.
+Our retail payments engagement forums are vital to inform our work on a next generation payments ecosystem.

 Forums